 No matter what your vision of Texas is, you'll find more than meets the eye with this unique itinerary - from trail rides and cattle drives to western art and campfire cooking - it’s everything you want Texas to be!
 This itinerary is flexible, and can easily be packaged to suit your particular needs, interests or days of the week.
 (Only the Gospel Sunday Brunch is limited to Sundays).

 Your day starts at the spectacular Mustangs of Las Colinas, the world's largest equestrian sculpture.
-After a group picture in front of this majestic backdrop, you'll head to Las Colinas Equestrian Center, recognized as one of the finest equestrian facilities in the southwest.
-Home to the Las Colinas Polo Club as well as competitions throughout the year, it's a unique and up close view of some of the world's most amazing creatures.
-After a break for lunch at Big State Fountain Grill in historic downtown Irving, it's time to experience the National Scouting Museum.
-As the official museum of the Boy Scouts of America, it serves to honor and preserve the rich, 100-year history of the Scouting movement by collecting, organizing, sustaining and displaying a collection of Scouting's greatest treasures.
+After a group picture in front of this majestic backdrop, you'll want to visit the museum, where visitors learn the story of the eight years of work African wildlife artist Robert Glen invested in creating the Mustangs.
+Other works of art by Glen are also on display in the museum.
+After a break for lunch at Big State Fountain Grill in historic downtown Irving, it's time to experience the Texas Musicians Museum.
+Recognized as the premiere conservatory of Texas' extensive music history, you can delight in the fascinating artifacts and music memorabilia from Texas musicians of all genres, including legends like Buddy Holly, Janis Joplin, Selena, Beyoncé and ZZ Top, to name a few.
 Finish the day with a serenade at sunset from a singing cowboy, as your group enjoys hayrides, horseback riding and a campfire cookout at Circle R Ranch.

 Head west today for a mix of Texas fun in Fort Worth!
 You'll enjoy breakfast in this unique setting of the Fort Worth Zoo's Texas!
 Exhibit.
 Then it's off to the Amon Carter Museum and the Sid Richardson Collection of Western Art, to explore a different sort of cowboy culture.
 A trip to Texas wouldn't be complete without at least one Tex-Mex meal, so lunch at the legendary Joe T. Garcia's will give everyone a taste of the spicy side of Texas.
 Spend the afternoon wandering the shops of the Stockyards National Historic District, before line-dancing lessons at Billy Bob's.
 Don't forget to catch the daily cattle drive to and from the Stockyards.
 A dinner at the Cattleman's Restaurant, and then spend the evening exploring the Stockyards nightlife, including a rodeo.

-Consider a Winemaker's Brunch at the Delaney Vineyards, or spend the afternoon shopping at Grapevine Mills - Texas-sized values and Texas-sized, with more than 2 million square feet of "shoppertainment!"
+Consider a Winemaker's Brunch at the Delaney Vineyards, or spend the afternoon shopping at Grapevine Mills - Texas-sized values and Texas-sized fun, with more than 2 million square feet of "shoppertainment!"